COPD life insurance

 Please note that any form of smoking, vaping or nicotine product which has been used in the last 12 months would classify you as a smoker.

-You can still secure cover if you’re asthmatic and overweight.
+You could still secure cover if you’re asthmatic and overweight.

 If you’re overweight or obese you may find your asthma symptoms are more severe.